-Virtualized environments
+Virtual environments

-For information on supported virtualized environments, see: Deploying Dragon Medical One Desktop Application in a virtualized environment.
+For information on supported virtualization environments, see: Deploying Dragon Medical One Desktop Application in a virtual desktop/application environment.

 End-of-life: Third-party environments

 Support for third-party environments is only valid as long as they are supported by the corresponding vendor and might be subject to other restrictions.
 Contact Nuance Technical Support for details.
 For more information, see the documentation delivered with the third-party product and supporting Nuance documentation.